Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Key size determination on import

-The `"import_key"` entry point may need to determine the key size.
+The `"import_key"` entry point must determine or validate the key size.
 The PSA Cryptography API exposes the key size as part of the key attributes.
-When importing a key, the key size recorded in the key attributes may be `0`, which indicates that the size must be calculated from the data.
+When importing a key, the key size recorded in the key attributes can be either a size specified by the caller of the API (who may not be trusted), or `0` which indicates that the size must be calculated from the data.

-In this case, the core will call the `"import_key"` entry point with an `attributes` structure such that `psa_get_key_bits(attributes)` returns 0, and the `"import_key"` entry point must return the actual key size in the `bits` output parameter.
+When the core calls the `"import_key"` entry point to process a call to `psa_import_key`, it passes an `attributes` structure such that `psa_get_key_bits(attributes)` is the size passed by the caller of `psa_import_key`.
+If this size is `0`, the `"import_key"` entry point must set the `bits` input-output parameter to the correct key size.
 The semantics of `bits` is as follows:

 * The core sets `*bits` to `psa_get_key_bits(attributes)` before calling the `"import_key"` entry point.
 * If `*bits == 0`, the driver must determine the key size from the data and set `*bits` to this size.
 If the key size cannot be determined from the data, the driver must return `PSA_ERROR_INVALID_ARGUMENT` (as of version 1.0 of the PSA Cryptography API specification, it is possible to determine the key size for all standard key types).
-* If `*bits != 0`, the driver must check the value of `*bits` against the data and return an error if it does not match.
+* If `*bits != 0`, the driver must check the value of `*bits` against the data and return `PSA_ERROR_INVALID_ARGUMENT` if it does not match.
 If the driver entry point changes `*bits` to a different value but returns `PSA_SUCCESS`, the core will consider the key as invalid and the import will fail.

 #### Key validation